BeTheVal/Mouses---Cheese/README.md

 ## About the project

 Minigame created during the HLC course with the aim of gaining knowledge in Phaser together with Socket.io.
+The game is that you have to catch all the cheese possible to win the game.

 <!-- Contenido de About the Project -->